 - Screw the Rules, I Have Connections!: At various points in his career, this trope was played both in his favor and against him.
 He got out of more than a few less-than-ideal assignments by tracking down a clerk in a personnel office and convincing them to cut him orders for another base.
-He also missed out on serving in the Korean War due to his wife pulling strings amongst her own high-placed friends to ensure he would stay safely out of combat.
+He also missed out on serving in The Korean War due to his wife pulling strings amongst her own high-placed friends (without his knowledge — He *wanted* to fly in Korea) to ensure he would stay safely out of combat.

 - Yanks with Tanks: He served in the US Army Air Forces and the Air Force between 1943 and 1973.